cyx/cuba-contrib/README.markdown

 ### Here comes a new challenger: Mote

-We prefer to use our home grown templating engine called [Mote][mote].
+We prefer to use our home-grown templating engine called [Mote][mote].
 We do that by simply loading the plugin `Cuba::Mote`:

 ``` ruby